Experiential Education & Career Services

 Experiential Education & Career Services (EE&CS) supports the university’s mission to maximize student potential by further enriching our academic programs with experiential and work-integrated learning.
 EE&CS achieves this purpose through a team of qualified career professionals by providing expert advising, an array of career services and strategic partnerships with employers, faculty and staff.
 The goal is to empower students to make effective career choices and identify and pursue internships, secure employment and navigate lifelong career direction.

-EE&CS offers a variety of internship programs and career services including a career management course, résumé critiques, mock interviews, career fairs, exposure to industry professionals, on-campus interviews and more.
+EE&CS offers a variety of experiential learning programs and career services including internships, work-integrated learning, résumé critiques, mock interviews, career fairs, exposure to industry professionals, on-campus interviews and more.
 These services assist students in building skills to obtain employment and independently manage their careers.

 EE&CS components include

-• internship opportunities available in all colleges.
-Internship is designed to provide eligible students with practical work experience in their chosen field of study while they earn academic credit for the experience
+• Internship opportunities available in most programs.
+Internship is designed to provide eligible students with practical work experience in their chosen field of study while they earn academic credit for the experience.

-• one-on-one advising and workshops from career professionals who assist with résumé development, networking skills, mock interviews, virtual interviewing practice software, job search strategies and planning for graduate-level programs
+• One-on-one advising and workshops from career professionals who assist with career plan development, résumé enhancements, networking skills, mock interviews, virtual interviewing practice software, job search strategies and planning for graduate-level programs

-• online job postings by employers who are looking to hire students for part- and full-time jobs (on and off campus) as well as internships
+• Handshake, our online platform with access to job postings by employers who are looking to hire students for part- and full-time jobs (on and off campus) as well as internships

-Note: The Experiential Education & Career Services department does not guarantee employment.
+Note: The EE&CS department does not guarantee employment.

-Students are encouraged to contact the office of Experiential Education & Career Services for more details.
+Students are encouraged to contact the EE&CS office for more details.
 For locations, hours and contact information, please consult the JWU Directory.